Boundary Discontinuity Designs: Theory and Practice: Pooling-Based Methods

 where $Y_i$ is the outcome variable, $\bZ_i$ is a (column) vector of independent variables, and $W_i$ are weights.
 A localized regression analysis can be implemented by setting $W_i = \Indicator(|D_i|\leq h)$ or, more generally, $W_i = K(D_i/h)$ for a kernel function $K(\cdot)$ determining the relative weight given to each observation.
 The bandwidth $h$ determines the degree of localization, as illustrated in Figure \ref{fig:Pooling}.
-When $\bZ_i$ contains polynomial expansions of $D_i$, the resulting estimation approach is often called nonparametric local polynomial regression but, as we will see shortly, empirical researchers often employ other variables in their local regression fit within the tubular determined by $D_i$.
+When $\bZ_i$ contains polynomial expansions of $D_i$, the resulting estimation approach is often called nonparametric local polynomial regression but, as we will see shortly, empirical researchers often employ other variables in their local fit.

 We also define the treatment assignment indicator

 All empirical approaches naturally include $T_i$ in $\bZ_i$ to estimate treatment effects; the majority also include other variables such as $D_i$, $\bX_i$, boundary-segment fixed effects (formally defined below), as well as certain transformations and interactions thereof.
 For simplicity, we omit discussing the inclusion of predetermined covariates, but we note that researchers often further augment the basic local regression specifications with pretreatment variables such as census characteristics, terrain ruggedness and elevation, time fixed effects, among other features.
 For a discussion of the role of preintervention covariates in the standard RD design see \cite{Calonico-Cattaneo-Farrell-Titiunik_2019_RESTAT} for efficiency gains and \cite{Calonico-Cattaneo-Farrell-Palomba-Titiunik_2025_wp} for treatment effect heterogeneity.